JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_3.md

 And check the size.
 By default it is usually about 14MB in size.
 But after this upgrade process it will grow to about 100MB in size.

+***

+*Developing With MAMP 2.1.4 • Part 3: Upgrading the PHP Pear Library in MAMP (c) by Jack Szwergold*

+*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*

 [1]: http://us3.php.net/phpinfo "Info on phpinfo()."
 [2]: http://unixhelp.ed.ac.uk/CGI/man-cgi?which "Info on the Unix 'which' command."
 [3]: http://en.wiktionary.org/wiki/tabula_rasa "Dictionary definition of tabula rasa."